mrcavalcanti/mosaicoo/docs/sources/datasources/aws-cloudwatch/_index.md

 The data source select will contain only existing data source instances of type X-Ray so in order to use this feature you need to have existing X-Ray data source already configured, see [X-Ray docs](https://grafana.com/grafana/plugins/grafana-x-ray-datasource/) for details.

 The X-Ray link will then appear in the log details section which is accessible by clicking on the log row either in Explore or in dashboard [Logs panel]({{< relref "../../visualizations/logs-panel.md" >}}).
 To log the `@xrayTraceId` in your logs see the [AWS X-Ray documentation](https://docs.amazonaws.cn/en_us/xray/latest/devguide/xray-services.html).
-To provide the field to Grafana your log queries also have to contain the `@xrayTraceId` field, for example using query `fields @message, @xrayTraceId`.
+To provide the field to Mosaicoo your log queries also have to contain the `@xrayTraceId` field, for example using query `fields @message, @xrayTraceId`.

 ![Trace link in log details](/static/img/docs/cloudwatch/xray-link-log-details-8-2.png 'Trace link in log details')